 - 1. Check the 4-H activities in which you would like to receive more information. - 2.
 Fill out your name & address and have your parent sign this form. - 3.
-Tear this one page out of the handbook and turn in ASAP. - 4.
-As soon as possible, give this form to your 4-H leader OR mail it to the 4-H office at: Cannon County Extension Office 614 Lehman St. Woodbury, TN 37190
+Tear this one page out of the handbook and turn in ASAP. - As soon as possible, give this form to your 4-H leader OR mail it to the 4-H office at: Cannon County Extension Office 614 Lehman St. Woodbury, TN 37190

-OR e-mail snmalone@utk.edu or kpratt4@utk.edu OR bring it by the UT Extension Office 8:00 a.m. - 4:30 p.m.
+OR e-mail sferrell@utk.edu or jharesmi@utk.edu OR bring it by the UT/TSU Extension Office 8:00- 4:30 p.m.
 Mon.-Fri.

-ANIMAL SHOWS Market Hog Beef Heifer Beef Steer Dairy Dog Horse 4-H Chick Chai Google Tennessee 4-H or UT Extension-Cannon County for more info online.
-JUDGING & QUIZ BOWLS Horse Judging Livestock Judging Wildlife Judging Forestry Judging Dairy Judging Clover Bowl

-Sheep Meat Goat 2018-19 Program OTHER ACTIVITIES Sewing Classes Clover Chef (cooking) Shooting Sports Other
+ANIMAL SHOWS - Market Hog Beef Heifer Beef Steer Dairy Dog Horse 4-H Chick Chai Sheep Meat Goat Google Tennessee 4-H or UT Extension-Cannon County for more info online.
+JUDGING & QUIZ BOWLS - Horse Judging Livestock Judging Wildlife Judging Forestry Judging Poultry Judging Clover Bowl OTHER ACTIVITIES Arts & Crafts Classes 2024-25 Program Clover Chef (cooking) 4-H Fishing Club Other Grade Address(House no umber and street or P.O.
+Box City PhoneE-N 1ail Zip Code School Teacher v if you are interested in more e information about volunteering my HEALTH to better living, for my club, my community, my country and my world.

-Your Name Grade

-umber and street or P.O.
-Box

-PhoneE-N lail Zip Code

-School Teacher

-Parent's Signature e information about volunteering.